Onboarding to Azure Security Center Standard for enhanced security

 Upgrade to Security Center Standard to take advantage of enhanced security management and threat protection for your hybrid cloud workloads.
 You can try Standard free.
 See the Security Center pricing page for more information.

-Security Center Standard includes:
+Security Center standard tier includes:

 - Hybrid security – Get a unified view of security across all of your on-premises and cloud workloads.
 Apply security policies and continuously assess the security of your hybrid cloud workloads to ensure compliance with security standards.
 Collect, search, and analyze security data from a variety of sources, including firewalls and other partner solutions.